What is a systemic corticosteroid?

 Monitoring during steroid treatment

-Regular monitoring during treatment with systemic steroids may include:
+Regular monitoring during treatment with systemic steroid may include:

 - Blood pressure